Free shipping on orders above $20

 Management of Dry Mouth

-The treatment of dry mouth is based on a correct diagnosis and an understanding of the underlying causes.
-Drug adjustments, artificial salivary replacements, salivary stimulants, lifestyle changes, surgical treatments, gene therapy, and comprehensive dental care are all part of the treatment.
 Maintaining regular oral hygiene using quality oral care products is critical in the management of dry mouth.
 The bulk of dental care products on the market contain with colors, preservatives, alcohol, artificial flavoring agents, and are acidic in nature, exacerbating the dry mouth problem and disrupting the oral cavity’s environment.

 Conclusion

-H2Ocean is one of the most prominent healthcare companies that focuses solely on exceptional natural oral care products derived from the ocean.
-H2Ocean sea salt based natural mouthwash is one of the most trusted oral care products in the field of dentistry, with a reputation for high quality and natural ingredients.
-H2Ocean mouthwash is backed by clinical studies for its essential role in dry mouth disorders, and it contains vital 82 trace minerals found in the deep ocean, sea salt, xylitol and lysozyme, which maintains the correct ecological pH balance in the oral cavity, including dry mouth relief.
+Further, H2Ocean mouthwash is backed by clinical studies for its essential role in dry mouth disorders.
+It contains vital 82 trace minerals found in the deep ocean (sea salt) along with xylitol and lysozyme.
+Above all, it maintains the correct ecological pH balance in the oral cavity, including dry mouth relief.

 Facebook